This Crock Pot Vegetarian Lasagna Soup recipe is filled with a rainbow of veggies, delicious Italian spices and a dollop of creamy ricotta cheese!

 It’s no secret I love soups and slow cooking.
 In the winter I make a batch every couple of weeks in my slow cooker.
 My go-to recipes are my Vegetarian Taco Soup, Award Winning Vegetarian Chili and White Bean Soup but I’m always looking for ways to mix it up.
 Since the babies have arrived I’ve been even more committed to starting dinner early in the day because the witching hour is a very real thing in our house!
 The babies get really fussy around the time to make dinner and it’s hard to do anything.

 I saw some recipes online for meat-filled lasagna soup and decided to make my own vegetarian version filled with vegetables instead of meat!
-The result is another delicious soup to add to my every growing rotation!
+The result is another delicious soup to add to my ever growing rotation!
+You are going to LOVE this Vegetarian Lasagna Soup.

 Why You’ll Love this Crock Pot Vegetarian Lasagna Soup recipe…